 Data reduction lessens your storage footprint.
 There are two primary methods: data compression and data deduplication.
 These methods can be used singly, but vendors often combine the approaches.
 Reducing the size of data has implications on backup windows and restoration times.

-Erasure coding, also known as forward error correction, evolved as a scalable alternative to traditional RAID systems.
+Erasure coding, or forward error correction (FEC), evolved as a scalable alternative to traditional RAID systems.
 Erasure coding most often is associated with object storage.
 RAID stripes data writes across multiple drives, using a parity drive to ensure redundancy and resilience.
 The technology breaks data into fragments and encodes it with other bits of redundant data.
 These encoded fragments are stored across different storage media, nodes or geographic locations.
 The associated fragments are used to reconstruct corrupted data, using a technique known as oversampling.

 Flat backup is a data protection scheme in which a direct copy of a snapshot is moved to low-cost storage without the use of traditional backup software.
 The original snapshot retains its native format and location; the flat backup replica gets mounted, should the original become unavailable or unusable.